 The exhibition of artwork comes from different styles and inspiring to see.

 My days in Cartagena were terrific, and without any doubt, I will come back to revisit this city and area.
 Cartagena de Indias has so many things to offer and to explore.
-The colors of the architecture, the taste of different food, the energy, and creativity of the people, culture, and city are second to none.
+The colors of the architecture, the taste of different food, the energy, and the creativity of the people, culture, and city are second to none.